• Michel Bellavance

 SYDNEY

 James Fortune is a Sydney-based flute and piccolo freelance player.
 He plays for Sydney Symphony Orchestra, Opera Australia Orchestra and the Philharmonia Choirs as well as various chamber music formations.
-He rounds out his profile as an active musician with teaching (both in schools and privately), examining for AMEB, adjudicating and tutoring for the Sydney Youth Orchestra Association, an institution which provided much of his orchestral training throughout his youth.
+He rounds out his profile as an active musician with teaching (both in schools and privately), examining for AMEB, tutoring chamber music at the Sydney Conservatorium high school and examining and teaching in the Rising Stars program

 SYDNEY